TimothyJohnson0014/IT-Porfolio/Automated-AD-Deployment/README.md

 ---

 ### Step 5: Client Workstation Domain-Join & Authentication
-Booted up the Windows 11 Client VM, verified via `ipconfig` that it pulled a clean network configuration from the server's DHCP pool, and changed its system settings to join the `nexus.local` domain.
+Booted up the Windows 11 Client VM, verified via `ipconfig` that it pulled a clean network configuration from the server's DHCP pool, and changed its system settings to join the `corp.local` domain.
 I successfully logged in for the first time using a script-generated user profile.

 ![Domain Join Success Welcome](screenshots/your_step5_photo.png)